List of Jurassic Park (franchise) characters: Dennis Nedry

 Nedry's role in the film is generally the same as in the novel, with some minor changes to his fate.
-He crashes his Jeep through a guardrail and runs off the road, then takes shelter in the vehicle after a Dilophosaurus spits venom in his eyes, dropping the shaving cream container as he does so.
+He crashes his Jeep through a guardrail and runs off the road, then takes shelter in the vehicle after a Dilophosaurus spits venom in his eyes, dropping the shaving cream container as a result.
 The animal rears up in the passenger seat, after which the camera cuts to a long shot of the Jeep shaking to the sound of Nedry's screams.
 His body and the container are not found by anyone, the latter rolling down a hill and becoming buried in mud.
-In the second film, Nedry's death is not mentioned, either in the general release nor in a deleted scene in which Ludlow mentions the names of deceased victims to InGen's board of directors.
+In the second film, Nedry's death is not mentioned, neither in the general release nor in a deleted scene in which Ludlow mentions the names of deceased victims to InGen's board of directors.

 According to the Dinosaur Protection Group promotional website for Jurassic World: Fallen Kingdom, human remains were found in a cleanup operation a year after Nedry's death and identified as those of an employee who "initiated a premeditated attack on the park system", but were deliberately concealed by InGen until events were exposed years later.

-In Jurassic World: Camp Cretaceous, while hunting for Blue the Velociraptor, Dodgson accidentally finds and retrieves the canister containing the embryos that Nedry had stolen for him, commenting that he could've used them twenty-five years before.
+In Jurassic World: Camp Cretaceous, while hunting for Blue the Velociraptor, Dr. Dodgson accidentally finds and retrieves the canister containing the embryos that Nedry had stolen for him, commenting that he could have used them 25 years before.
 In Jurassic World Dominion, when Dodgson's scheme is exposed, he flees and takes the canister with him, only to be killed by three Dilophosaurus in an attack mirroring Nedry's fate.

 Knight was cast in the role after Spielberg saw his performance in Basic Instinct (1992).
 Knight described the film shoot as a "miserable" experience: "I'm sliding down things, I've got mud all over me, I'm soaking wet, I'm 5 billion pounds, I can barely walk.
 Yeah, I loved it. [laughs]".
 Nedry's wardrobe in the film is similar to clothing worn by several characters in another Spielberg film, The Goonies (1985), leading to speculation that his attire is a reference to the earlier film.

 In Jurassic Park: The Game which is set immediately after the events of the first film, the characters Miles Chadwick and Nima Cruz discover Nedry's body.